 - It drives fairly smooth – a lot smoother than my old Chevy Aveo.
 It’s about the same as my Honda Fit even though the Prius is heavier.

 - It is a quiet ride since it only makes noise while it uses gas to recharge the batteries.

-- The push button start and backup camera are great!
+- The keyless entry, push button start, and backup camera are great!
 Other cars have those too, so keep an eye out.

-- There is a big blind spot thanks to the slope of the rear window area.
+- There is still a big blind spot thanks to the slope of the rear window area.

 - It is so quiet that we’ve accidentally left it running in the garage for a few hours until we went to investigate the periodic vacuum cleaner sound.

-- It seems to run through good tires every year or two and it costs about $450 to have them all replaced at Discount Tire.
+- It seems to run through good tires every two years now and it costs about $450 to have them all replaced at Discount Tire.

-- If something breaks that shouldn’t – it would be expensive to replace.
-The battery pack alone is $3000.
-So far, we haven’t had any issues at all though.
+- When something breaks that shouldn’t – it would be expensive to replace.
+The hybrid battery pack alone is

 Basically, here’s how you can use to see if a Prius would save you more in the long run: